lsst/rtn-028/index.rst

    :alt: Figure 9
 |

 There are several quantities of interest in this output for understanding the performance scaling of these jobs.
-Since the ISR task performs basically the same operations regardless of the input data, the number of ``instructions`` for all the jobs is essentially constant, i.e., 2.9e11 ``instructions``.
-The number of ``cycles`` required to execute these instructions can vary if there is contention for resources, e.g., contention for L3 cache among the CPUs sharing that memory will result in ``LLC-load-misses`` which in turn will increase the number of ``cycles``.
-Another important quantity is the ``task-clock`` time, which divided into the number of ``cycles`` yields the CPU frequency or clock speed.
-In the above example, the CPU frequency is 3.057 GHz, which is higher than the 2.0 GHz base frequency indicating that this CPU is not running at TDP.
-Finally, the ``time elapsed``, ``user``, and ``sys`` times can be used to infer time the process spends not in the user or kernel code, e.g., time spent doing disk I/O or blocked by other processes using the CPU, if hyperthreading.
-So, as long as # concurrent jobs is less than the number of available cores, the difference ``time elapsed - (user + sys)`` should provide a measure of the time spent doing disk I/O with larger values of that difference indicating contention for disk access.
+Since the ISR task executes basically the same set of operations regardless of the input data, the number of ``instructions`` for all the jobs is essentially constant, i.e., ~2.9e11 instructions.
+The ``cycles`` required to execute these instructions can vary if there is contention for resources, e.g., contention for L3 cache among the CPUs sharing that memory will result in ``LLC-load-misses``, which, in turn, will increase the number of cycles used.
+Another important quantity is the ``task-clock`` time, which, divided into ``cycles``, yields the CPU frequency or clock speed.
+In the above example, the CPU frequency is 3.057 GHz, higher than the 2.0 GHz base frequency, indicating that this CPU is not running at its TDP limit.
+Finally, the ``time elapsed``, ``user``, and ``sys`` times can be used to infer the time that the process spends outside of user or kernel code, i.e., the time spent doing disk I/O or being blocked by other processes using the CPU (if hyperthreading).
+As long as #concurrent jobs is less than the number of available cores, the difference ``time elapsed - (user + sys)`` should provide a measure of the time spent doing disk I/O, with larger values of that difference indicating contention for disk access.

-For 128 concurrent processes, in Figure 10, we see quite different ``perf stat -d`` output for the same ISR job:
+For 128 concurrent processes, we see quite different ``perf stat -d`` output for the same ISR job (Figure 10):

 **Figure 10**: ``perf stat -d`` output for a job from a 128 concurrent process run.